1st semester: Monday evening, cross listed as Moral Theology DT2230Y/DT3230Y (Min. No. 8)

 This unit will examine Catholic social and political ideas and movements in Europe and elsewhere, and evaluate their impact and interpretation in Australia.
 It will consider key issues in Catholic social movements in Europe, outline the backgrounds to the papal social encyclicals, and trace their development internationally to Popes John Paul II, Benedict XVI and Francis.

-A foundational unit in Church History or moral Theology
+PREREQUISITES: one foundational unit in Church History or Moral Theology

 Upon successful completion of this unit, it is expected that students will be able to: